Britney Barker

 About Melisa

-Melisa Harris is the Forensic Interviewer for the Grayson County Children’s Advocacy Center.
+Melisa is the Forensic Interviewer for the Grayson County Children’s Advocacy Center.
 She is responsible for forensically interviewing child victims in a developmentally appropriate, legally sound manner.
 She has conducted over 2000 forensic interviews and provided child protection services to children and families for more than 20 years.
 Melisa was a welcome addition to our staff in October of 2018.
 Melisa holds a bachelor’s in Sociology, a master’s degree in Native American Leadership from Southeastern Oklahoma State University, and a master’s in Early Intervention and Childhood Development, also from Southeastern Oklahoma State University.
 Melisa is extremely experienced with the Multidisciplinary Team (MDT) model, having participated in numerous MDT’s and coalitions throughout the United States, and provides training at national and state levels on topics such as forensic interviewing, the importance of MDT’s, historical trauma, ICWA, and cultural considerations in working with minority populations, as well as training on recognizing child abuse and neglect.
 Melisa serves on the Board of Directors for Native American Children’s Alliance and is an enrolled member of the Chickasaw Nation.
 She was born and raised in Southern Oklahoma and brings a unique perspective to child abuse and maltreatment within tribal communities, having experienced “the system” as a youth in foster care, as well as a social worker, and a foster parent.
 Melisa enjoys traveling, painting, and drawing in her free time.

 Denise Strekal